Recently updated on November 30th, 2024 at 11:18 am

 Representation: plus-sized Irish-Bangladeshi teenager, Sapphic characters

 Bake-Off Fan?
 The Dos and Donuts of Love is like the Bake-Off but gay.
-This heartwarming coming of age story balances competition with issues of representation in the media.

 But Chris is also a contestant on the show.
 Then there’s the outgoing Niamh.
 Shireen becomes fast friends with her.
-Things are heating up between them, and not just in the kitchen.

 Buy on Amazon | Waterstones